birc-ctib-2022/bed-2-mariafarhadanastasia/README.md

 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*
+We are looking at the chrom_start for the features.
+This would ot change if the features wasn't SNPs.
+All features with start within a certain region was extracted, and this would still be possible even if the features wasn't SNPs.
+If we want the entire feature to be within the range given by the query file we would have to change the extract_features to include the end-position.

+If the features wasn't SNPs we would also have to account for how we wanted them sorted if several features has the same start but different lengths.
+The obvius would be to sort them with the shortest/them with the lowest chrom_end first.
+But we would have to include this in the code.
+And the same thing for merging.

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*